China banks' bad loans surge, credit crunch could spread west

 "In the second half of this year we're seeing a migration of asset quality problems to western China, as stress migrates along supply chains, and the East Coast / export issues become more of a domestic demand issue," said Josh Klaczek, head of Asia financial services equity research at JPMorgan.

+Quarterly profit growth has generally been slowing over the past year at China's big banks after a period of double-digit rises.

+On Thursday, Agricultural Bank of China Ltd (AgBank) reported a slightly less-than-expected 6 percent rise in third-quarter net profit to 48.4 billion yuan ($7.92 billion).
+Bank of China Ltd's net profit rose 5 percent to 41.4 billion yuan, roughly as forecast.

-BoCom's third-quarter net profit rose a less-than-forecast 6.3 percent to 14.7 billion yuan ($2.41 billion), while ICBC's net profit climbed 7.7 percent to 72.4 billion yuan, in line with analysts' expectations.
+A day earlier, BoCom posted a less-than-forecast 6.3 percent rise in net profit to 14.7 billion yuan while ICBC's profit climbed 7.7 percent to 72.4 billion yuan, in line with expectations.
+China Construction Bank Corp last week reported its slowest profit growth in more than five years.

 China's listed banks are expected to report an overall 15 percent year-on-year drop in revenues for the third quarter, according to Thomson Reuters StarMine SmartEstimates, making them the weakest-performing banking sector in the Asia Pacific region.